-Records show that there was originally a farm on the site, known as Blaen y Ddol (‘front of the meadow’).
+Records show that there was originally a farm on the site, known as ‘Blaen y Ddol’ (roughly translated ‘front of the meadow’).
 1729 is the first recorded occupation by Gruffudd Roberts and his family, though it is likely that the estate was in use earlier than this.

-In 1800, William Turner bought ‘Blaenyddol’.
+In 1800, William Turner bought ‘Blaen y Ddol’.
 At the same time he also bought Diffwys Quarry in Blaenau Ffestiniog, forming Williams Turner & Co (later named Diphwys Casson Quarry Co).
-Joining him in this venture were the brothers William and Thomas Casson from Cumberland, and Hugh Jones, a banker from Dolgellau (Thomas Casson would later go on to found Casson’s bank).
+Joining him in this venture were the brothers William and Thomas Casson from Cumberland, and Hugh Jones, a banker from Dolgellau.

-Both Casson brothers died around 1839, but were recorded as living at ‘Blaenyddol’.
+Both Casson brothers died around 1839, but were recorded as living at ‘Blaen y Ddol’.
 Therefore, at some point between 1809 and 1839, the property must have changed hands from the Turners to the Cassons.
 Output from the slate mines peaked around this time, benefitting from transport offered by the Ffestiniog Railway.

-From an 1861 census it is recorded that descendants George and John Casson lived at the property.
+From an 1861 census it is recorded that descendants George and John Casson lived at the property (John would later go on to found Casson’s bank).
 George followed his father, Thomas, as a partner in the quarry.
 He was probably responsible for the substantial enlargement of the property in the 1850’s, from a single storey farmhouse to the 3 storey manor house residence that can be seen today.

-George Casson died in 1867, at which point the estate was bought by Evan Parry Jones, a Superintendent at the Diffwys Quarry.
-He married Jane Vaughan and they and their descendants lived at Blaenddol for over 100 years!
+In 1893 Evan Parry Jones, a Superintendent at the Diffwys Quarry, bought it out of Chancery, looking for a home for retirement.
+He was married to Jane Vaughan and they and their descendants lived at Blaenddol for over 100 years!

 In 1892, the Diphwys Casson Slate Quarry Co Ltd went into liquidation (working at the mine restarted in 1920, but was again abandoned.
-Diphwys Casson mine closed in 1955 after almost two centuries of operation).
+Diphwys Casson mine closed in 1955, after almost two centuries of operation).

-During the late 19th or early 20th century, the property ‘Blaenyddol’ was changed to ‘Plas Blaenddol’.
+During the late 19th or early 20th century, the property ‘Blaen y Ddol’ was changed to ‘Plas Blaenddol’.

 One of the residents during the 20th century was Mary Vaughan, granddaughter of Evan Parry Jones and Jane Vaughan.
 Mary bred greyhounds on the estate and was known as ‘Bunty’.